The Excel AND Function

 The syntax of the function is:

 where the arguments, logical_test1, [logical_test2], etc, are conditions that evaluate to either TRUE or FALSE.

-In Excel 2007 or 2010, you can enter up to 255 logical_test arguments to the Excel And function.
+- In Excel 2007 and later versions of Excel, you can enter up to 255 logical_test arguments to the Excel And function.
 However, in Excel 2003, the function can only handle up to 30 arguments.

 - If the logical_tests evaluate to numbers, instead of logical values, the value zero evaluates to FALSE and all non-zero values are treated as the logical value TRUE.